 Religious Exploration (R.E.) classes are offered for school-aged children during the majority of the service.
 Occasional intergenerational services invite children of all ages to participate in the entire worship service; on these mornings there are no R.E. classes, but child care is always offered for younger children.

-Registration forms for R.E. classes are available each Sunday on the back table or by contacting Clara Beier, RE Committee Chair.
+Registration forms for R.E. classes are available each Sunday on the back table or by contacting Cynthia Littleton, RE Committee Chair.

 I would like to visit a Sunday service.
 What should I wear?